 From festival passes to member discounts, we’re all about giving you deals.
 But nothing quite beats this price tag: Free!
 Check out some of the free screenings, talks, and events coming up at the Film Society of Lincoln Center.

 Complimentary tickets will be distributed at the box office one hour prior to each event on a first come, first served basis.
 One ticket per person.
 For popular events, the line may form earlier.

 Producers from the U.S. and France will sit down to discuss the strategies and challenges of French and American co-productions, from the creative to the technical, and everything in between.
 Presented in partnership with IFP and French in Motion.

 In response to the disillusionment and frustration currently felt worldwide, a selection of directors, including Emmanuelle Bercot (150 Milligrams, a Rendez-Vous with French Cinema 2017 selection), Bertrand Bonello (Nocturama, a Rendez-Vous with French Cinema 2017 selection), Mira Nair (Queen of Katwe), and Ira Sachs (Little Men, Love Is Strange) will discuss how films can address political turmoil or social unrest and operate as whistle-blowers.

 On the fourth of the month, the day Orwell’s 1984 protagonist Winston Smith begins rebelling against the oppressive State by keeping a forbidden diary, the Film Society will present Michael Radford’s powerful adaptation, starring the late John Hurt.
-This screening is part of an initiative undertaken by over ninety art house movie theaters nationwide.
+This screening is part of an initiative undertaken by over 140 art house movie theaters nationwide.